monetha/reputation-passport-example/README.md

 This will run a local node.js server and serve the app on http://localhost:3000.
 First load might take some time due to building devDependencies for debugging purpose.

 After application has loaded you should see an input box for entering a passport address.
-After entering a passport a passport address and clicking "Submit" information will be retrieved from blockchain and a reputation widget will be rendered.
+After entering a password, passport address and clicking "Submit" - information will be retrieved from blockchain and reputation widget will be rendered.

 ## Implementation